hugcis/data_journalism_extractor/README.md

 ## Features

-This software is based on `Apache Flink <https://flink.apache.org/>`_, a stream processing framework similar to Spark written in Java and Scala.
+This software is based on [Apache Flink](https://flink.apache.org/), a stream processing framework similar to Spark written in Java and Scala.
 It executes dataflow programs, is highly scalable and integrates easily with other Big Data frameworks and tools such as [Kafka](https://kafka.apache.org/), [HDFS](https://hadoop.apache.org/),